fhoedemakers/pico-infonesPlus/README.md

 - Insert the SD card into the SD card slot.
 - Connect the HDMI cable to the Adafruit HDMI Breakout board and to your monitor.
 - Connect the usb OTG Y-cable to the Pico's usb port.
-- Connect the controller to the full size female usb port of the OTG Y-Cable
+- Connect the controller to the full size female usb port of the OTG Y-Cable.
 - Connect the Micro usb power adapter to the female Micro usb connecter of the OTG Y-Cable.
 - Optional: Connect your NES controller to the NES controller port.
 - Power on the monitor and the Pico